The Missing Cross to Purity

 in the days of Jezebel, and in the days of Stephen;

-and yet these that cry so much against laws,
+and yet these who cry so much against laws,

 which they obey when they do evil;